Rejoicing in the Mourning

 Routinely doing ordinary, daily chores brought some comfort.

-Pulling up the bedcovers, I felt the heavy weight of uncertainty and fear begin to seep into my heart until suddenly, sunlight shone through my window and onto the coverlet.
+Pulling up the bedcovers, I felt the heavy weight of uncertainty and fear begin to seep into my heart.
+But just as the wave of sorrow began to feel overwhelming, the light of the rising sun suddenly shone through the window and onto the coverlet.
 As if someone placed the words from Psalm 118:24 into my head, I thought, “This is the day that the Lord has made; rejoice and be glad in it.”

 This verse was puzzling, though.
 Was it right to rejoice in a time like that?

-I know the ability to feel joy, despite our daily reality, is supposed to be one of the benefits of our faith, a fruit of the Holy Spirit.
+The ability to feel joy, despite our daily reality, is supposed to be one of the benefits of our faith, a fruit of the Holy Spirit.
 God tells us to “rejoice always, pray continually and give thanks in all circumstances.”
 (1 Thessalonians 5:16).
-But rejoicing felt somehow wrong when the world was suffering and we didn’t know what each day would bring.
+But rejoicing felt somehow wrong when the world was suffering with no end in sight.
+In that moment, sorrow was overcoming joy.

-Many suffered terrible losses, not just of life or health, but of financial security and freedom.
+God may have said to rejoice always, but he also said to “mourn with those who mourn and weep with those who weep.”
+Right then, almost everyone was mourning and weeping.
+Many people I knew had suffered terrible losses, not just of life or health, but of financial security and freedom.
 Many were separated from loved ones.
-God may have said to rejoice always, but He also said to “mourn with those who mourn and weep with those who weep.”
-Right then, almost everyone was mourning and weeping.
-God’s words seemed like opposing instructions – how did they work together?
+In that season, God’s words seemed like opposing instructions – how did they work together?

-That season, I was weeping from afar with a friend who couldn’t proceed with cancer treatment because of the Covid risk.
+In those early days of the pandemic, I was weeping from afar with a friend who couldn’t proceed with cancer treatment because of the Covid risk.
 I was crying with a neighbor who was separated from his children and grandchildren.
-My heart was breaking for students who couldn’t attend school or their graduations.
-I wept for friends worried about their finances or who had lost jobs.
-I was mourning with all the people who had family members in the hospital, unable to have visitors.
-I was sad about the family we couldn’t see, the birthdays we couldn’t celebrate together, the activities of daily living we weren’t allowed to enjoy, and the futures we couldn’t plan.
-There was plenty to weep about in the early months of the pandemic.
+My heart was breaking for students who could not attend school, prom, or graduation.
+I wept for friends as they worried about their finances or lost jobs.
+I was mourning with all the people who had family members in the hospital, alone with no visitors allowed.
+I was sad about the family we could not see, the birthdays we could not celebrate together, the activities of daily living we were not allowed to enjoy, and the futures we could not plan.
+There was plenty to weep about in the early months of Covid.

-And yet, as I continued making my bed, I dug into the well of past experiences and realized I had been in this place before…the place where mourning and rejoicing coexisted.
-One such season was when I walked alongside my sister during her last years.
-Even though she suffered from a brutal, degenerative disease, we often marveled at the joy and peace we felt through our relationship with God.
-Such positive emotions in harrowing circumstances are not manufactured (cannot be manufactured) - but are like gifts.
+And yet, as I continued making my bed, it dawned on me that this was not a new feeling.
+I had been in this place before, many times.
+The place where mourning and rejoicing coexisted was familiar.
+I thought back to the last years of my sister’s life.
+Even though she suffered from a brutal, neurodegenerative disease, we often marveled together at the inexplicable joy and peace we felt, thanks to God’s love and provision.
+Such positive emotions in harrowing circumstances cannot be manufactured.

-The Covid crisis began unfolding in the United States during Lent – the forty days leading up to Easter, and it’s thanks to the death and resurrection of Christ that we can experience supernatural peace in the worst times.
-Easter is that holy season when we celebrate that we have a God who came down to be with us, who overcame the world and provided a way for us to have eternal life and a connection to Him now.
+The Covid crisis began unfolding in the United States during Lent – the forty days leading up to Easter, and it is because of the death and resurrection of Christ that we can experience supernatural peace in the worst times.
+Easter is that holy season when we celebrate that we have a God who came down to be with us, providing a way for us to have eternal life and a connection to him now.
 These unchanging facts are the truths about which we can always rejoice.

 Nothing can separate us from God’s love and provision or the joy they incite.
 As Christians, we have this joy every day – no power on earth can steal it, not even death or the shadow of death.

-We can rejoice that we live in the very presence of God through His Holy Spirit.
+In any circumstance, we can rejoice that we live in the very presence of God through his Holy Spirit.
 We are not alone, even when separated from those we love.
 God is always with us.
-Every day, He offers us the possibility of supernatural calm and peace for our spirits and minds and shows us how to live beyond ourselves and our worries.
-He comforts us on a soul level if we only seek Him.
+Every day, he offers us the possibility of supernatural calm and peace for our spirits and minds and shows us how to live beyond ourselves and our worries.
+He comforts us on a soul level.

 I know that, just like when I was making the bed that morning, the negative emotions and thoughts will come.
 Sometimes they will threaten to overwhelm.
 But like the sun, God’s light is still shining.
-Shadows can’t block the truth of His existence, warmth, or overcoming power.
+Shadows can’t block his welcome light, warm love, or overcoming power.

 God is near; His offer of salvation is accessible to us all.
 Because of Christ’s death, we are invited into a relationship with God that is cause for rejoicing.
 Through the power of the Holy Spirit, I have the ability to rejoice.
 Because of God’s love, I have the will to rejoice.
-It’s a new day.
-I might feel sad, but I will not despair.
-I will make my bed, open the curtains and be glad in the new day – allowing the light of Christ to shine on my soul by believing what He says is true and trusting Him.
+As difficult times unfold, sadness does not have to give way to despair when we allow the light of Christ to shine in our souls.

 “And the peace and of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 (Philippians 4:7)